dakhnod/Andruco/README.md

 ## Usage

+When any of the two applications reports an error with the camera, try giving it camera permissions by hand (through the OS settings).

-Open the callibration app and tap on the image, until the thin text on the bottom left shows 15/15 pictures.
+Open the calibration app and tap on the image, until the thin text on the bottom left shows 15/15 pictures.
 If there is no text, just take 15 pictures, before clicking on OK.
 Save the file somewhere on the SD card.

 Afterwards, you can open the main App.
-It will ask for the callibration file first.
+It will ask for the calibration file first.

-Also, it will complaing about not having camera permissions.
+Also, it will complaining about not having camera permissions.
 Give the permissions manually.

 Then, you can tap on the wrench and set your settings.